-- To confidentiality. - To determine the amount of information to be released either to or from anyone outside Directions by signing a Release of Information. - To determine the length of time that information may be released. - To revoke a written Authorization for us to use or disclose your protected health information.
+- To confidentiality. - To authorize what information can be released either to or from anyone outside Directions for Living by signing a Release of Information. - To determine the length of time that information may be released. - To revoke a written Authorization for us to use or disclose your protected health information.
 The revocation will not affect any previous use or disclosure of your information. - To review and copy your record.
-You have the right to see records used to make decisions about you, unless a clinical professional determines that disclosure would create a substantial risk of physical harm to you (for example, disclosure to your personal representative may create a risk of physical harm to you if there is an abusive relationship).
+You have the right to see records used to make decisions about you, unless a clinical professional determines that disclosure would create a substantial risk of physical harm to you.
 If requested and with your written permission, we will forward a complete copy of your health record to a subsequent treating provider.
-If another person provided information about you to our clinical staff in confidence, that information may be removed from the record before it is shared with you.
+If another party provided information about you to our clinical team members in confidence, that information may be removed from the record before it is shared with you.
 We will also delete any protected health information about other people.
-We will charge a reasonable fee for this service as appropriate. - To "amend" your record.
+We will charge a reasonable fee for the printing and personnel costs associated with this service. - To "amend" your record.
 If you believe your records contain an error, you may ask us to amend it.
 If there is a mistake, a note will be entered in the record to correct the error.
 If not, you will be told and allowed the opportunity to add a short statement to the record explaining why you believe the record is inaccurate.
-This information will be included as part of the total record and shared with others if it might affect decisions they make about you. - To a paper copy of this Notice.
-You have the right to a paper copy of any Notice of Privacy Practices. - To file a complaint with Directions for Living's Compliance Officer, at (727) 524-4464, extension 1704, if you feel that Directions for Living has not been compliant with the privacy and security of your protected health information.
+This information will be included as part of the total record and shared with others if it might affect decision-making about your treatment. - To a paper copy of this Notice.
+You have the right to a paper copy of any Notice of Privacy Practices. - To file a complaint with Directions for Living's Compliance Officer, at (727) 524-4464, extension 1734, if you feel that Directions for Living has not been compliant with the privacy and security of your protected health information.
 You can also submit a complaint to the United States Department of Health and Human Services by calling OCR Hotlines-Voice: 1-800-368-1019 or by sending your complaint to:

-Office for Civil Rights U.S. Department of Health and Human Services 200 Independence Avenue, S.W.
+Office for Civil Rights

+U.S. Department of Health and Human Services 200 Independence Avenue, S.W.
 Room 509F, HHH Building Washington, D.C.
 20201

 We will never retaliate against you for filing a complaint.
 You can also contact the Directions for Living Quality Management Department at (727) 524-4464 ext.
-1716 if you have any questions about your privacy and security, policies and procedures, requests to exercise individual rights.
+1431 if you have any questions about your privacy and security, policies and procedures, requests to exercise individual rights.